 A native of Jerusalem, Tareq is a graduate of Berklee College of Music, with expertise in Middle Eastern, jazz and other world styles.
 He has performed with Simon Shaheen, Paul Winter, Glen Velez, and Bassam Saba. www.tareqrantisi.com

 Kay Hardy Campbell – Administrative Director and Co-Founder

 Kay has served as the Retreat’s Administrative Director since co-founding the Retreat in 1997, organizing and implementing the program and operations.
-A free-lance writer and long-time student of Arabic language and music, Kay has an MBA as well as BA and MA in Arabic and Middle Eastern studies.
+An author, free-lance writer and long-time student of Arabic language and music, Kay has an MBA as well as BA and MA in Arabic and Middle Eastern studies.
 A former resident of Saudi Arabia, she now lives in Maine where she writes about the Middle East for Aramco World Magazine, and researches and writes about the music and folk dance of the Arabian Peninsula.
+She recently published A Caravan of Brides: A Novel of Saudi Arabia.
 She plays `ud and violin. www.kayhardycampbell.com